 Equipped with a powerful browser based user-interface, its user-friendly configuration tools allow it to manage data with simple and intuitive click, drag and drop procedures.
 There is no special software to load or keep track of.
-The only requirement is a PC with a web browser (Chrome or IE).
+The only requirement is a PC with Internet Explorer® version 6.0 or higher or Google Chrome in Secure Firmware.
 Configuration tools include features for auto-configuration and the ability to build custom templates for standard configurations making it easy to integrate IEDs with the data set you desire.
 Other features make analog scaling both powerful and flexible, eliminating the headaches of mapping data with different resolutions and scaling factors to the same port.

-The SAGE 4400 includes Schneider Electric's entire protocol library enabling it to talk to a wide range of IEDs and master stations without added costs and without limitations (i.e., any comm. port can be configured by the user to talk any available protocol).
+The SAGE 3030X includes Schneider Electric's entire protocol library enabling it to talk to a wide range of IEDs and master stations without added costs and without limitations (i.e., any comm. port can be configured by the user to talk any available protocol).